-The latest actuarial funding update showed the Fund remains 104% funded at 31 March 2022.
+The latest actuarial funding update showed the Funding level has reduced since the last update but still shows a surplus.
 The majority of employers in the Fund are scheduled bodies and have secure public sector funding and as a result are more able to continue to make their pension contributions.